 This is the rate at which your curious visitors become active customers of the product/service.
 This is a critical indicator of how good your onboarding process has been.
 A lower activation rate might be an indication that the onboarding experience of your customers could be better.
 Making changes to the existing onboarding process by identifying the pain points of customers could help in boosting this number.

 The activation rate, however, will not be able to tell you the reason behind such conversion or non-conversion.
-To know more about why the activation rate is low, you will have to dig deeper into the data and figure out where the problem is.

 -